Buzzpod/Option-Pricing/README.md

 main.cpp is the driver program that initializes an AsianOption object with the desired parameters, passes it to the PricingEngine instance, and outputs the calculated price.

 The code follows object-oriented programming best practices, such as encapsulation, inheritance, and polymorphism.
 It is also well-documented and adheres to good coding standards and practices for readability and maintainability.

+***
+UPDATE: 12/05/23
+***
+# Project Structure and Testing Documentation
+## Project Structure
+The project has been updated to use a more modular directory structure.
+It now includes separate directories for source files (src), header files (include), and unit tests (tests).

+The src directory contains the implementation files for the project.
+Each of these files has a .cpp extension.
+The include directory contains the header files, which declare the classes and functions that are defined in the corresponding .cpp files.
+Each of these files has a .hpp extension.
+The tests directory contains the Google Test unit test files.
+Each of these files has a .cpp extension and contains a series of tests for the corresponding file in the src directory.
+The project uses CMake as its build system.
+The top-level CMakeLists.txt file in the project root directory coordinates the build, specifying the project name, the required C++ standard, and the directories that should be included in the build.

+## Unit Testing with Google Test
+The project uses the Google Test framework for unit testing.
+Google Test provides a series of macros that allow you to easily define tests and test cases, and includes features for test discovery, running the tests, and reporting the results.

+Each unit test file in the tests directory corresponds to a source file in the src directory.
+It includes a series of tests that verify the correctness of the functions and classes defined in that source file.

+To run the tests, build the project (e.g., by running cmake --build . from the command line in the build directory), and then execute the resulting test executable.
+This will run all the tests and report the results.

+## Conclusion
+This new project structure and testing framework make the code base more maintainable and robust.
+It is now easier to locate specific files, and the inclusion of unit tests will help to ensure the ongoing correctness of the code as it evolves over time.